Camp Bling

-Camp Bling was a UK-based road protest camp set up in Southend-on-Sea, Essex during September 2005 to obstruct a £25 million plan to widen the Priory Crescent section of the A1159 road over the Royal Saxon tomb in Prittlewell.
-In April 2009 the authority announced that plans to build the road had been abandoned and the camp was disbanded in July 2009.
+Camp Bling was a UK-based road protest camp set up in Southend-on-Sea, Essex in September 2005, to obstruct a £25 million plan to widen the Priory Crescent section of the A1159 road over the Royal Saxon tomb in Prittlewell.
+In April 2009, the authority announced that plans to build the road had been abandoned and the camp was disbanded in July 2009.

 History

-In 2004 Southend-on-Sea Borough Council proposed the 'Priory Crescent road widening scheme' and a public inquiry was held.
+In 2004, Southend-on-Sea Borough Council proposed the 'Priory Crescent road widening scheme' and a public inquiry was held.
 The council proceeded with the scheme, estimated at £25 million, explaining that it was important to Southend and that a democratic decision had been taken after considering opposing views.
 During early excavations, an Anglo-Saxon king's burial chamber was discovered which was described by British archaeologists as "the most spectacular discovery of its kind made during the past 60 years".

 The widening of the road would have resulted in the felling of 111 trees and a loss of 300 m2 of public green space.
 20,000 signatories completed petitions against the road.

 Of those responding to the official Winter 2001 Civic News survey, only 16 people were in favour of the proposals from a delivery area covering all Southend households.

-On 23 April 2009 at a meeting with the council the authority told the protesters that the road widening scheme had been abandoned, and the protesters agreed to leave within 3 months.
+On 23 April 2009, at a meeting with the council the authority told the protesters that the road widening scheme had been abandoned, and the protesters agreed to leave within 3 months.